jeremytammik/the_building_coder_blog/a/2061_unittest_viewports.md

 I am back again now and thinking about how to wind up my activities before retiring towords the middle of the year.

-Meanwhile, it is facinating to follow the advancements in AI and LLMs.
+Meanwhile, I am mesmerised by the advancements in AI and LLMs.
 I am confident that already today, most of the repetitive questions that keep coming up in the Revit API forum can be answered by proper queries to one of the LLMs.

 Today, I would like to highlight three new non-repetitive threads from the past week here, and also list a few of the AI-related titbits that caught my attention.